John Lydon (Johnny Rotten of the Sex Pistols) remembers the primary advantage of safety pins.

 Across the pond, Malcolm McLaren, the British provocateur who visited New York in the mid 1970s, returned to London to share what he saw with clothing designer Vivienne Westwood, his partner.
 They had a shop called SEX at 430 Kings Road that morphed into Seditionaries.
 They produced and sold radical versions of what working class punks were wearing.
 Fashion that started with the necessity of keeping up one’s pants soon became acts of provocation.
 Westwood used overtly sexual and obscenity laden t-shirts to challenge and mock, they wanted to publicly voice taboo subjects, such as porn in that time, which is far from taboo now considering the amount of adult sites about, see https://www.hdpornvideo.xxx/ as an example.
 Punks experienced enormous satisfaction in shocking conservative politicians and their bourgeois constituents.
 Along with their music, their fashion became their voice, a choir of desperation.

-Bondage, confrontational language, spiderweb knits, tartans, unconventional textiles, and the glint of metal from safety pins, buckles and zippers were all part of the punk iconography.
+Bondage, confrontational language, spiderweb knits, tartans, unconventional textiles, and the glint of metal from safety pins, buckles and zippers were all part of the punk iconography and are now the same style is seen as a common staple in sexual scenes you might find on tubev.sex or other pornographic websites.
 In Westwood’s versions they are still an affront, while in their adaptation by contemporary designers they seem merely decorative.
 Mr. Bolton brilliantly flanks the first video monitor flashing punk imagery with a Westwood original, a red parachute ensemble on one side, opposite an embellished, harnessed, shredded ensemble by John Galliano for Dior.
 The strategy for the exhibit is clear, how original antagonistic DIY punk style inspired rarified, meticulous runway fashion.
 Punk made ugly acceptable, designers made it beautiful.
 In the hands of Ann Demeulemeester, Junya Watanabe and Rodarte the razor sharp edges of punk became ethereal and evocative.

 The first of four galleries to explore the do-it-yourself nature of punk is titled “DIY: Hardware.”
 Most significant here is the work from Zandra Rhodes’ 1977 Conceptual Chic collection.
 Credited with the demise of an isolated street punk style, she included rips, ball chains and safety pins in her evening gowns.
 Once punk hit the runway, the feral nature of the culture was sanitized.
 Hardware continued to grow in size and quantity when utilized by designers.
 Christophe Decarnin encrusted a micro mini skirt for Balmain to such an extent that its leather was hardly visible.
 Moschino and Viktor & Rolf used staples and safety pins to embroider delicate motifs.
 Revealing zippers were titillating.
 Do they zip up or down?
 Or sideways?